tscheepers/SmoothLife-Swift/README.md

 SmoothLife in Swift
 ===============

 Two implementations of _"[Generalization of Conway's "Game of Life" to a continuous domain - SmoothLife](https://arxiv.org/abs/1111.1567)"_ written in Swift for the iPhone.
-First, this repository contains a [CPU implementation](Source/SmoothLifevDSP) using [vDSP](https://developer.apple.com/documentation/accelerate/vdsp) for optimized matrix arithmetic and [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
-Second, the repository contains a [GPU implementation](Source/SmoothLifeMetal) written fully in Metal shading language.
+Firstly, this repository contains a [CPU implementation](Source/SmoothLifevDSP) using [vDSP](https://developer.apple.com/documentation/accelerate/vdsp) for optimized matrix arithmetic and [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
+Secondly, the repository contains a [GPU implementation](Source/SmoothLifeMetal) written fully in Metal shading language, including the FFT.

 I started this project to learn a bit about numeric computation on the GPU and other specialized hardware in a fun way.
 And also, I think [looking at SmoothLife](https://www.youtube.com/watch?v=KJe9H6qS82I) is just mesmerizing.